loxaxs/banned-from-equestria-daily-TAS/README.md

 - `pony_up.py` - Code to manage intercourse time with ponies
 - `sequence.py` - Sequence of actions that are combined in `main.py` to create scenarios
 - `util.py` - Logging decorators and list manipulation function(s).

-## Speed improvement ideas

-- Currently, when `skip(x)` is used, it always looses 0.1+ seconds after each action:
-  - 0.1 because of manual `sleep(0.1)` call
-  - probably more as it seems that `pyautogui.click()` incorporates some of it's own sleep() time
-    - (unsteady experience suggests a delay of 0.07 second per click)
-- Relying on detecting the screen, rather than only timings

-## Other improvements

-- The countdown used by `fast()` does not tick the second.
-  This is probably due to a sleep inserted after clicking by PyAutoGUI.